Plans for the Lombard laneway upgrade

 We want to increase the vitality and usability of the space by creating a more attractive pedestrian environment with robust, anti-slip ground surfaces, improved lighting and enhanced greenspaces.
 The Council wants to encourage use of the space throughout the day to increase safety and support local businesses.

-Lombard Street will be transformed into more than just a shortcut, by providing the public with a vibrant and greener urban environment, encouraging growth opportunities for businesses, and a sense of community for local residents.
+Lombard Street is being transformed into more than just a shortcut, by providing the public with a vibrant and greener urban environment, encouraging growth opportunities for businesses, and a sense of community for local residents.
 An improved environment with increased numbers of visitors creates a safer place for people who live, work, and play here.

-The project will also support the redevelopment of buildings on the corner of Victoria and Manners Streets by Cook Straight Properties to create a new attractive streetscape and greenspace for the city.
+The project supports the recently developed of building on the corner of Victoria and Manners Streets by Cook Straight Properties creating a new attractive streetscape and greenspace for the city.

 What is planned